elahe-dastan/urlShortener/README.md

 PM: I have a small implementation for this idea in c#, here is the link: https://github.com/elahe-dastan/urlshortener_alibaba

+My time complexity estimation:
+Generating short URL = O(ID/base)
+Inserting to database = O(1) :

+My database size estimation:
+We need only one table that has two columns :
+ID as primary key and long url that matches it

 4. Generating keys offline:
 In this approach we generate all the possible short URLs with a specified length and keep them in a table with a boolean column that shows if we have used a short URL or not every time we want to insert a long URL